scottgal/mostlylucid.dse/code_evolver/CONFIGS_README.md

 ## License

-All configurations use the same license as Code Evolver (MIT).
+All configurations use the same license as mostlylucid DiSE (MIT).